- You Are Here:

 Moderna

-- Moderna has received full approval for ages 12+
+- Moderna has received full approval for individuals 6 months of age and older.

 Pfizer

-- Pfizer has received full approval for ages 12+
+- Pfizer has received approval for individuals 6 months of age and older.

 Novavax